sourcegraph/about/README.md

 ## Publishing your post

-Set `published` to `true` and presuming you've configured the frontmatter correctly, you're post will be live a few minutes after your commit is merged into the master branch.
+Set `published` to `true` and presuming you've configured the frontmatter correctly, your post will be live a few minutes after your commit is merged into the master branch.